 For the weekend, we went up to the California Danish town called Solvang.
 It is about 30 minutes north of Santa Barbara.
 It is in a valley and there are wineries and wineyards everywhere.
 There are also a ton of Danish bakeries and shops.
 It is a great place to get away, for the day, from the hustle and bustle of Los Angeles.
 And a getaway was, indeed, needed.

 We eventually got him to agree to go drive into town.
-As we got into town her did love the windmills and the dogs that sauntered about.
-He loved that every restaurant we looked at had a children’s menu while we were excited to try some Danish food.
+As we got into town he did love the windmills and the dogs that sauntered about.
+He loved that every restaurant we looked at had a children’s menu.
+Meanwhile, we were excited to try some Danish food.